 Does your Porsche feel a jolt or impact when changing gears and having excessive engine movement?
 Learn how to fix the problem by replacing your Porsche’s Engine Torque Arm (Rod).

-List of symptoms to look for when a Porsche engine torque arm needs replacing.
+The list of symptoms to look for when a Porsche engine torque arm needs replacing:

 - Excessive engine movement

 - Engine hoses keep breaking

 - 10mm, 12mm, 16mm sockets

 - Park the Porsche and set the parking brake.

 - Pull the hood release and open the hood.